While it’s advisable to build an email list, a social media presence, and sell art online, you can succeed without any of it.— Barney Davey

 Your goal is to start selling art in your local, warm, connected market.
 I recommend you have these things; you can begin to get sales without an email list, marketing software, a social media presence, or even a website.

 In the Art Marketing Toolkit Project, we emphasize getting sales first.
-Then grow into the more sophisticated marketing strategies to sell art, such as list building, marketing automation, and content marketing as you progress.
+Then grow into the more sophisticated marketing strategies to sell art, such as list building, marketing automation, and content marketing.
 That’s because we know making sales gives you confidence in every aspect of your art business.

 Success in Your Local and Warm Markets Foreshadows Success Everywhere